 1. What is Sidify Music Converter

 Sidify is a music conversion brand established in 2015, focused on helping users download high-quality audio from services like Spotify, Apple Music, and Amazon for personal use.
 With this software, you can save songs locally and listen to them offline.
-It can also remove DRM protection and convert the format of the specific service to MP3, etc.
+It can convert the format of the specific service to MP3, etc.

 This table will help you quickly understand the main features of Sidify.